Executive Assistant Cost: Philippines vs. U.S. (2026 Full Breakdown)

 The cost gap between a Philippines EA and a U.S. EA stems from three structural factors — not quality differences.

-Cost of Living Differential: The Philippines cost of living is approximately 60–70% lower than the U.S. A salary of $20,800–$29,900 provides a strong professional income in the Philippines while representing significant savings for U.S. employers.
+Cost of Living Differential.
+The Philippines cost of living is approximately 60–70% lower than the U.S. A salary of $23,400–$31,200 provides a strong professional income in the Philippines while representing significant savings for U.S. employers.
+The EA is well-compensated relative to their local market — the savings benefit is a function of purchasing power parity, not labor exploitation.

-Bundled Employment Costs: F5 eliminates the fragmented cost structure of U.S. hiring.
+Bundled Employment Costs.
+F5 eliminates the fragmented cost structure of U.S. hiring.
 Benefits, payroll taxes, equipment, recruiting, and HR administration are bundled into one weekly rate.
-U.S. employers face 8–12 separate cost categories for each hire.
+U.S. employers face 8–12 separate cost categories for each hire, managed by internal HR teams that have their own overhead.

-Zero Recruiting Overhead: U.S. executive assistant recruiting costs $6,500–$19,000 per hire through agencies or internal HR time.
+Zero Recruiting Overhead.
+U.S. executive assistant recruiting costs $6,500–$19,000 per hire through agencies or internal HR time.
 F5 sources, screens, and presents candidates as part of the weekly rate.
-If a candidate doesn't work out, replacement sourcing costs $0.
+If a candidate doesn't work out — for any reason — the replacement sourcing costs $0 and delivers a new shortlist within 7–14 days.

 Does Lower Cost Mean Lower Quality?

-The short answer: no — if the provider screens properly.
+The short answer: no, when the provider screens properly.

-F5 draws from a pool of 85,500+ pre-vetted candidates.
+F5 draws from a pool of 85,500+ pre-vetted candidates across its sourcing database.
 Executive assistant candidates go through multi-stage screening that includes work history verification (3+ years required), English proficiency testing (written and verbal), platform skills assessment, a timed task simulation, and a recorded video introduction.

-The Philippines produces over 700,000 college graduates annually, many with business administration and communication degrees.
-The country's BPO sector — the second largest in the world — has trained a generation of professionals in American business norms, tools, and communication standards.
+The Philippines produces over 700,000 college graduates annually, many with business administration, communications, and management degrees.
+The country's BPO sector — the second-largest in the world by revenue — has trained a generation of professionals in American business norms, executive support tools, and communication standards.

 When a U.S.-Based EA Makes More Sense

-For the 70–80% of executive assistant tasks that are digital — calendar management, travel booking, correspondence, document management, and stakeholder coordination — a Philippines-based EA through F5 delivers equivalent output at 65–76% lower cost.
+For the 70–80% of EA tasks that are digital — calendar management, travel booking, correspondence, document management, stakeholder coordination, and project tracking — a Philippines-based EA through F5 delivers equivalent output at 65–76% lower cost.

-To hire remote executive assistants through F5, submit role requirements online or contact the F5 team directly.
-The process takes three steps: define the role scope, review 3–5 shortlisted candidates within 7–14 business days, and interview your top picks.
+To hire remote executive assistants through F5, submit role requirements online or contact the F5 team.
+The process covers three client steps: define the role scope, review 3–5 shortlisted candidates within 7–14 business days, and interview top picks.

-F5 handles onboarding, equipment, payroll, and ongoing HR.
+F5 handles employment setup, equipment provisioning, payroll, and ongoing HR.
 The client manages daily priorities and task assignments.
-There are no long-term contracts, no setup fees, and no recruiting charges.
+No long-term contracts, no setup fees, no recruiting charges.

 Frequently Asked Questions